-Note: First aid kit shall be allocated on site and the following medicines shall be prepared and periodic replaced: first-aid packet, Hydrogen Peroxide, mercurochrome, injector, Medicinal alcohol, cotton yarn, wound plaster.
-These medicines shall custody by specialist so as to ensure the effectiveness.
+Note: First aid kit shall be allocated on site and the following medicines shall be prepared and periodically replaced: first-aid packet, Hydrogen Peroxide, mercurochrome, injector, Medicinal alcohol, cotton yarn, wound plaster.
+These medicines shall be in the custody of a specialist so as to ensure its effectiveness.

-6 Emergency plan
+6. Emergency plan